BGR / BGRi West Lafayette - Final Details

 Where Do I Go If I Need Help During The Week?

-During BGR, the BGR Help Desk will be located at the Krach Leadership Center first floor lobby from 9 a.m. to 7:30 p.m. starting Wednesday, Aug.
-16 through Friday, Aug.
-18. BGR Team Supervisors will be there to help answer any questions, guide you to your Team Leader, and check students in late.
+The BGR Help Desk will be located at the Krach Leadership Center first floor lobby from 9 a.m. to 7:30 p.m. starting Wednesday, Aug.
+14 through Friday, Aug.
+16. BGR Team Supervisors will be there to help answer any questions, guide you to your Team Leader, and check in students arriving late.

 What Can My Parents Or Guests Do During BGR And BGRi?

-International parents and guests are welcome to participate in the International Parents Welcome program coordinated by the International Students & Scholars office.
-This welcome program takes place the same days as BGRi from Saturday, Aug.
-12 to Monday, Aug.
-14. International students should have pre-registered their guests.
-For questions about this program, please contact iss@purdue.edu.
+International parents and guests are welcome to participate in the International Parents Welcome program coordinated by the International Students & Scholars (ISS) office.
+This welcome program takes place the same days as BGRi, from Friday, Aug.
+9 to Monday, Aug.
+12. International students should have pre-registered their guests for this program.
+For more information about the International Parents Welcome program, visit this website or iss@purdue.edu.

-Meet Parent & Family Connections team members in the Co Rec Feature Gym while your student is moving in.
-Team members will have the 2023-2024 Family Handbook and will be available to answer questions about Fall and Spring Family Weekend along with resources for families to support their Boilermaker.
+Members of the Parent & Family Connections team members will be present in the Co Rec Feature Gym during BGR check-in.
+Team members will have important information on-hand and will be available to answer questions about Fall and Spring Family Weekend along with resources for families to support their Boilermaker.

 Complete These Tasks Before Arriving To Campus